Sur Empire: Civil war and Mughal reconquest (1554—1557)

-One of the last events of the Mughal reconquest occurred in the summer of 1557, with the Siege of Mankot (1557), where Sikandar Shah Suri had taken refuge.
+One of the last events of the Mughal reconquest occurred in the summer of 1557, with the siege of Mankot, where Sikandar Shah Suri had taken refuge.
 Sikandar surrendered to the Mughal forces led by Bairam Khan on 25 July 1557, after 6 months of stiff resistance using artillery and matchlocks.
-Sikandar was pardonned and entered the service of emperor Akbar, but soon fell out of favour.
+Sikandar was pardoned and entered the service of emperor Akbar, but soon fell out of favour.

 Legacy

 The Sur dynasty held control of nearly all the Mughal territories, from Balochistan in the west to modern-day Bangladesh in the east.

 Despite its short reign, the Sur Empire significantly influenced Mughal administrative reforms when they returned to power, most notably under Mughal Emperor Akbar.

 It was at the time of this bounty of Sultán Bahlul [Lodi], that the grandfather of Sher Sháh, by name Ibráhím Khán Súr,*The Súr represent themselves as descendants of Muhammad Súr, one of the princes of the house of the Ghorian, who left his native country, and married a daughter of one of the Afghán chiefs of Roh. with his son Hasan Khán, the father of Sher Sháh, came to Hindu-stán from Afghánistán, from a place which is called in the Afghán tongue "Shargarí",* but in the Multán tongue "Rohrí".
 It is a ridge, a spur of the Sulaimán Mountains, about six or seven kos in length, situated on the banks of the Gumal.
 They entered into the service of Muhabbat Khán Súr, Dáúd Sáhú-khail, to whom Sultán Bahlol had given in jágír the Parganas of Hariána and Bahkála, etc., in the Panjáb, and they settled in the pargana of Bajwára.